What happens to the contents of my box if I die or become physically or mentally incapacitated?

 What is the minimum rental period for a private storage box?

-Our safe deposit boxes generally have a 6 or 12 month rental period minimum.
+Our safe boxes generally have a 6 or 12 month rental period minimum.
 Shorter rental periods are available upon request.

 What if there was a court order or subpoena served to Freedom Vault demanding access to my private storage box?